perfood/couch-auth/README.md

 You can also use the same token and password combination to access your personal database.
 But as soon as you log out your session that access will be revoked.

 **Note:** Session tokens for your API will be unusable as soon as they expire.
 However, there is no mechanism to automatically revoke expired credentials with CouchDB.
 Whenever a user logs in, logs out, or refreshes the session, SuperLogin will automatically clean up any expired credentials for that user.
-For additional security, periodically run `superlogin.removeExpiredKeys()` either with `setInterval` or a cron job.
-This will deauthorize every single expired credential that exists in the system.
+But you **have to** periodically run `superlogin.removeExpiredKeys()`, e.g. with `setInterval` or a cron job.
+This will deauthorize every single expired credential.

 ## Securing Your Routes